On Rigidity of Generalized Conformal Structures: Some preliminaries

-\begin{proof} $\CC_0$ inherits from $\Sym^+(\R^n)$ a Riemannian metric (\ref{metric.on.metrics}) and becomes isometrics to an interval of $\R$.
-The case where $\CC_0$ is a proper interval is somehow trivial, so let us consider the case where it is $\R$.
+\begin{proof} $\mathcal{C}_0$ inherits from $\mathsf{Sym} ^+(\mathbb{R}^n)$ a Riemannian metric (see \ref{metric.on.metrics}), and so by taking its parametrization by arc length, it becomes isometric to an open interval of $\mathbb{R}$.
+In the case where $\mathcal{C}_0$ is a proper interval, its length is finite and hence it has limit endpoints, which are fixed by $H$, and thus $H$ is compact in this case.
+Let us now consider the case where $\mathcal{C}_0$ is isometric to $\mathbb{R}$.

-We have a representation $\rho: H \to \Iso(\R)$.
-The kernel $K$ of $\rho$ is compact since it is a closed subgroup in the orthogonal group $O(b)$, for any $b \in \CC_0$.
+We have a representation $\rho: H \to \mathsf{Iso} (\mathbb{R})$.
+The kernel $K$ of $\rho$ is compact since it is a closed subgroup in the orthogonal group $O(b)$, for any $b \in \mathcal{C}_0$.

-Since $H$ is connected, $\rho(H)$ is either trivial or coincides with the translation group of $\R$.
-It then follows that if $H$ is not compact, then $H/K \sim \R$.
-In this case, if $P$ is a one parameter group not contained in $K$, then it projects bijectively on $\R$.
-Thus $H$ is a semi-direct product $P \ltimes K$.
+Since $H$ is connected, $\rho(H)$ is either trivial or coincides with the translation group of $\mathbb{R}$.
+It then follows that if $H$ is not compact, then $H/K \sim \mathbb{R}$.
+In this case, let $P$ be any one parameter group that projects onto $\mathbb{R}$ (to see it exists take the one parameter group generated by any vector not in the Lie subalgebra of $K$ ).
+Thus $H$ is a semi-direct product $P \ltimes K$. \end{proof}